SMILEConsortium/smileplug-bsp/README.md

 * afps-fs (may consider adding this to above list)

 Some manual commands to run in the configuration of a new BSP based on arch:
+* For UFW, open all connections from the associated networks for the administrative network 10.0.0.0 and the default WIFI AP network 10.1.0.0
     # This generates the /usr/lib/ufw/user.conf commands used to store the rules
     ufw allow from 10.0.0.0/24
     ufw allow from 10.1.0.0/24